morganbrooks/MDAPy/README.md

 ```
 As the R Script is called from within the MDAPy package, we recommend the installation of these packages to your global R library.

 And that is it!
-You can now start your MDAPy dashboard by running:
+You can now start your MDAPy dashboard by running the command below:

 ```
 python app.py